 I spent some time this afternoon sorting through my “Burkina Box”.
 I have a Swiss friend who worked on a voluntary basis in Burkina Faso where he made the acquaintance of their cycling team.
-I met some them too in Salzburg.
+I met some of them too in at the UCI World Road Race Championships in Salzburg.

 Each month my friend, who is also a keen and very good cyclist, collects his friends’ cycling cast offs, parcels them up and sends them off to his friends in Burkina Faso.

 I thought this was a great idea and have decided to help.
 After all I get a goodie bag from every cyclosportif, brevet or randonée, the contents of which now go straight into the box.
 In addition, I have recently changed the set up on my Orbea to more closely resemble that of my BMC.
 So, into the box went handlebars, saddle, pedals, saddle bag and tyres.
 In fact, it’s embarrassing how much stuff I have amassed in such a short space of time.